 - Car parking is too expensive, particular for short-term visitors.
-However, it was also noted that commuters are parking at Barham Park and this should be restricted. - Some people expressed concern about the height of the new residential development to the south of Sudbury & Harrow Road station. - Concern about the disused toilet block in Butlers Green. - There is a wide-spread concern about paan spitting6, its appearance and generally negative impact on the appearance of the town centre. - Some people mentioned safety and, in particular, noted issues associated with groups of men loitering in the area, drinking and harassing women. - Neglected front gardens and little greenery in the actual town centre.
+However, it was also noted that commuters are parking at Barham Park and this should be restricted. - Some people expressed concern about the height of the new residential development to the south of Sudbury & Harrow Road station. - Concern about the disused toilet block in Butlers Green. - There is a wide-spread concern about paan spitting, its appearance and generally negative impact on the appearance of the town centre. - Some people mentioned safety and, in particular, noted issues associated with groups of men loitering in the area, drinking and harassing women. - Neglected front gardens and little greenery in the actual town centre.
 But also a need to protect and enhance Butlers Green and Barham Park. - The lease of the former Wasps RUFC training ground is not being fulfilled and should be enforced so it can be used by all. - Land to the rear of properties on Chilcott Close is being used as a location for fly tipping and vandalism.

-The neighbourhood plan also presents us with the opportunity to identify opportunities for change and development.
-This has been discussed during consultation events.
+The potential for the neighbourhood plan to identify sites for change and development was also discussed during consultation events.
 We think the neighbourhood plan is an opportunity, not a threat.
-There are some uses in the town centre, such as car showrooms, that contribute little to the quality and attractiveness of the town centre.
-Should the current uses close or relocate we think they could be put to alternative use that enhances the town centre, such as new shops, community facilities and new homes.
+Although no sites are formally allocated in this document, the Plan promotes the redevelopment of inappropriate town centre uses, such as car showrooms, to provide development that enhances the High Street, such as new shops, community facilities and new homes.